insure logo

 Insurers will use this information, as well as specifics about your particular case and prognosis to determine what type of policy you qualify for — or if you qualify at all.

-Some life insurance companies may be unwilling to provide coverage for someone with a history of cancer, there are plenty of others who are willing to do so.
+Some life insurance companies may be unwilling to provide coverage for someone with a history of cancer, but there are plenty of others who are willing to do so.

 Get quotes from multiple life insurance companies: Each insurance company has its own underwriting guidelines, so even if one company denies you coverage doesn’t mean that all of them will.
 Be sure to get quotes from multiple companies so that you can compare rates and coverage options.